 It seems that all computers at some time or another need a reboot.
-Whether it is a smartphone, smart TV, laptop, home computer, or even the Raspberry Pi, the first line of defense when things stop working is to simply to reboot.
-On a recent Raspberry Pi project, I would sometimes find that my Raspberry Pi Wi-Fi adaptor would lose contact with the access point.
+Whether it is a smartphone, smart TV, laptop, home computer, or even the Raspberry Pi, the first line of defense when things stop working is to simply reboot.
+On a recent Raspberry Pi project, I would sometimes find that my Raspberry Pi Wi-Fi adapter would lose contact with the access point.
 I tried several options, but the only full proof solution was to simply reboot.

 This Post describes how to implement a simple Cron Job, Bash Shell and Python Script to automatically reboot the Raspberry Pi in case no Wi-Fi is detected.
 The script will reboot several times if no Wi-Fi is detected.
 If, after three tries, Wi-Fi is still not available, it will reboot after a longer interval.

 - Create a cron job that runs a bash shell script every 5-10 minutes

 - Create a Short bash shell that changes to the correct directory and starts a Python Script

 - Create a Python Script that will ping the local access point and reboot if no wifi is found.